-The Jardiance SGLT2i drug and Victoza, a GLP-1 drug have been shown to offer cardiovascular support with lower heart events seen.
-Invokana did the Canvas trial and showed they were cardiovascularly safe too.
-Look for the final of the trial with Farxgia this 2018 on kidney and cardiovascular protection and decrease in congestive heart failure.
-This whole class of medications may all have the same effect.
+The Jardiance SGLT2i drug, Ozempic, and Victoza, GLP-1 drugs have been shown to offer cardiovascular support with lower heart events seen.
+Invokana did the Canvas trial and showed it was cardiovascularly safe too.
+As have all the SGLT2i drugs have cardiovascular safety and less congestive heart failure associated.
+Only study pending is on Steglatro.